chainstack/docs/docs/operations/harmony/networks.md

 Chainstack supports joining the following Harmony networks:

 * Mainnet — public Harmony mainnet.
-* Testnet — public Harmony devnet.
+* Testnet — public Harmony testnet.

 For development purposes on the testnet, fund your accounts with [testnet Harmony tokens](https://faucet.pops.one/).